hieuhho/recast.ly/README.md

 ### Running the tests

-This repo uses Mocha and Chai to run its test.
+This repo uses live server to run its test.
 To start:

 ```
 npm test